synackd/etcfiles/README.md

 Where `<theme>` is the name of the branch where the desired theme resides.
 You can also add the `--check --diff` options to see the differences between your etcfiles and these without clobbering them.

+Also, you can install certain dotfiles using Ansible tags by adding the `--tags "<tag>"` option.